 February 8, 2023 at 8:00 AM Eastern

-CHARLOTTE, N.C. – Bank of America today launched the 401(k) Participant Pulse, a new quarterly report series providing timely insights into plan participants’ confidence and sentiment toward retirement planning and overall financial wellness.
+CHARLOTTE, North Carolina – Bank of America today launched the four oh one K Participant Pulse, a new quarterly report series providing timely insights into plan participants’ confidence and sentiment toward retirement planning and overall financial wellness.

-Drawing on data from the company’s proprietary financial benefits programs, which include more than 3 million 401(k) plan participants, the new report analyzes activity across 401(k) loans, hardship distributions and overall contribution rates, and aims to help gauge the extent to which short-term economic trends may be impacting consumers’ long-term financial planning.
+Drawing on data from the company’s proprietary financial benefits programs, which include more than 3 million four oh one K plan participants, the new report analyzes activity across four oh one K loans, hardship distributions and overall contribution rates, and aims to help gauge the extent to which short-term economic trends may be impacting consumers’ long-term financial planning.

 “We are deeply committed to understanding how current financial realities are affecting consumers’ long-term financial health and planning,” said Lorna Sabbia, Head of Retirement and Personal Wealth Solutions at Bank of America.
 “Long-term retirement planning is a critical metric when considering an individuals’ financial wellbeing, as well as the economy as a whole.”

 • Contribution rates down slightly in 2022.
-The average plan participant contribution rate dropped slightly from 6.6% at the end of 2021 to 6.4% at the end of 2022, suggesting consumers may have been a bit more focused on short-term financial needs last year.
+The average plan participant contribution rate dropped slightly from six point six percent at the end of 2021 to six point four percent at the end of 2022, suggesting consumers may have been a bit more focused on short-term financial needs last year.

 • Fewer participants taking loans, but defaults rise slightly.
-In Q4 2022, 60,789 participants borrowed from their workplace plan, which was a decline of 12% from Q3.
-Loan defaults rose slightly to 15.9%.
-The average loan amount in Q4 was $7,500, the lowest average for all four quarters in 2022.
+In fourth quarter 2022, 60,789 participants borrowed from their workplace plan, which was a decline of twelve percent from third quarter.
+Loan defaults rose slightly to fifteen point nine percent.
+The average loan amount in fourth quarter was seven thousand five hundred dollars, the lowest average for all four quarters in 2022.

 • Fewer participants taking hardship withdrawals for immediate financial needs.
-Participants taking a hardship distribution declined in Q4 2022, with the average at 0.4% (down from 0.5% in Q3) and the number of participants totaling 12,350 (down 18% compared to Q3).
-In addition, the average hardship amount also declined in Q4 from Q3 by 8%.
+Participants taking a hardship distribution declined in fourth quarter 2022, with the average at zero point four percent (down from zero point five percent in third quarter) and the number of participants totaling 12,350 (down eighteen percent compared to third quarter).
+In addition, the average hardship amount also declined in fourth quarter from third quarter by eight percent.

 • Millennials lead the way in savings rates.
-Almost half of Millennials (47%) contributed 7% or more to their plan – more than any other generation.
-Meanwhile, Baby Boomers had the highest percentage of participants (43%) contributing 3% or less.
+Almost half of Millennials (forty seven percent) contributed seven percent or more to their plan – more than any other generation.
+Meanwhile, Baby Boomers had the highest percentage of participants (forty three percent) contributing three percent or less.

 At Bank of America, we know that supporting the physical, financial and emotional wellbeing of our employees in their personal life also supports them in their work life — so they can be the best at work and at home.
 When it comes to financial wellness, we believe that the more informed people are about their money, the clearer their financial outlook can be.
 This applies not just to our clients, but to our employees, as well.
 This is why we offer robust financial offerings to our employees that focus on driving better behaviors across life priorities and the financial spectrum — budgeting, planning, saving, investing and more.
-Our competitive financial benefits – including 401(k) plans that include a company match, retirement advice2, health savings accounts3, banking4 and investing5 programs, educational resources and financial wellness tools – help employees address money issues in the here-and-now, prepare for retirement and help protect their family over the long term.
+Our competitive financial benefits – including four oh one K plans that include a company match, retirement advice [2], health savings accounts [3], banking [4] and investing [5] programs, educational resources and financial wellness tools – help employees address money issues in the here-and-now, prepare for retirement and help protect their family over the long term.

 Bank of America